Associate of Individualized Study (AIS)

 3. An appropriate department dean also must sign off on the application form.

-Each applicant will have an advisory committee comprised of three people to help ensure that the students is on track with degree requirements.
+Each applicant will have an advisory committee comprised of three people to help ensure that the student is on track with degree requirements.